 Ahtanum hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Ahtanum Hops
+Origin and Geneology of the Ahtanum Hop

 Ahtanum was bred by Yakima Chief Ranches.
 Lineage is unknown except for the fact that it was open pollinated.
 It was released by YCR in 1997.

 Ahtanum is an aroma hop that is typically used in only late boil additions, including dry hopping.

 Ahtanum hops have aroma descriptors of citrus grapefruit and geranium and along with floral, piney and earth tones.
 Not as bitter as other hops, and used primarily for its aromatic properties.

 These are the common ranges that we've seen with Ahtanum hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

 Alpha acids are the main source of bitterness in beer.
 Longer boil times will result in isomerization of more alpha acids leading to increased bitterness.
 Learn more »